microsoft/Tools-for-Health-Data-Anonymization/README.md

 We use AES-CBC algorithm to transform FHIR data with an encryption key, and then replace the original value with a Base64 encoded representation of the encrypted value.
 1. The encryption key needs to be exactly 128, 192 or 256 bits long.
 2. The algorithm will generate a random and unique initialization vector (IV) for each encryption, therefore the encrypted results are different for the same input values.
 3. If you want the anonymized output to be conformant to the FHIR specification, do use encrypt method on those fields that accept a Base64 encoded value.
+Besides, avoid encrypting data fields with length limits because the Base64 encoded value will be longer than the original value.

 ## Current limitations
 1. We only support FHIR data in R4, JSON format.
 Support for XML and STU 3 is planned.